 "Substantial" - Means substantial in terms of quantity or quality or a combination of both.
 The repeated and systematic Extraction or Reutilisation of insubstantial parts of the Contents may amount to the Extraction or Re-utilisation of a Substantial part of the Contents.

-"Use" - As a verb, means doing any act that is restricted by copyrightor Database Rights whether in the original medium or any other; and includes without limitation distributing, copying, publicly performing, publicly displaying, and preparing derivative works of the Database, as well as modifying the Database as may be technically necessary to use it in a different mode or format.
+"Use" - As a verb, means doing any act that is restricted by copyrightor Database Birkhte whether in the original medium or any other; and

+Database Rights whether in the original medium or any other; and includes without limitation distributing, copying, publicly performing, publicly displaying, and preparing derivative works of the Database, as well as modifying the Database as may be technically necessary to use it in a different mode or format.